-(3) ~~For Each each use permitted, by the City Council shall be evidenced by a City Council, duly must adopted an~~ ordinance granting the special use permit and containing those conditions as may be prescribed by the City Council.
+(3) Each use permitted by the City Council shall be evidenced by a duly adopted ordinance granting the special use permit and containing those conditions as may be prescribed by the City Council.

 (4) The City Council may impose additional reasonable restrictions or conditions to carry out the spirit and intent of this chapter and to mitigate adverse effects of the proposed use.
 These requirements may include, but are not limited to, increased open space, loading and parking requirements, suitable landscaping, and additional improvements such as drainage, trails, and fencing.